cypee/Getting-and-Cleaning-Data/README.md

 ## Instructions

-    1. Execute the script run_analysis.
+    1. Execute the script "run_analysis.R".
 	2. The program will download data files from the above mentioned link.
 Alternatively user may chooses to download the zip file and extract it to "./data" folder.
 	3. The program will clean up the data to produce data file "Tidy_Data.csv" for further analysis.